aratama/alchelmy/README.md

 An experimental project for multipage single page application with auto-generated routing file for Elm.

-## Motivation: Go away boilerplates!
+## Motivation: Go away, boilerplates!

 [The Elm Architecture](https://guide.elm-lang.org/architecture/) is simple and readable architecture that suitable for use with simgle page application.
 However, you need write a lot of boilerplates when you want to add a new page in your application.